vrnetlab/vrnetlab/README.md

 A: I don't like the concept as it means you have to ship around an extra file.
    If it's a self-contained image then all you have to do is push it to your docker registry and then ask a box in your swarm cluster to spin it up!

+##### Q: Using docker typically means no persistent storage.
+How is configuration persisted across restarts?
+A: It is not persisted.
+The state of the virtual routers is lost once they are stopped/removed.
+It's not possible to restart vrnetlab or at least it's not at all tested and I don't see how it would work really.
+Since the primary use case is lab / CI you should embrace the statelessness :)

 ##### Q: Do you plan to support classic IOS?
 A: Hell to the no! ;)